Carl Værnet

 Carl Peter Værnet (April 28, 1893 – November 25, 1965) was a Danish doctor at Buchenwald concentration camp and an SS-Sturmbannführer.
 Værnet attempted to cure homosexuality by implanting artificial hormone glands into male prisoners at Buchenwald.
 Although he was arrested after World War II, Værnet fled to Argentina where he practiced medicine until his death.

 Early life and education

 Carl Værnet was born Carl Peter Jensen in Jutland, Denmark.
 In 1921, he changed his last name to Værnet (at værne).
 He was educated as a physician at the University of Copenhagen where he obtained his degree of medicine in 1923.
+His son Kjeld Værnet (1920–1999) was a respected neurosurgeon at Rigshospitalet in Copenhagen.

 Værnet worked as a general practitioner in Copenhagen, popular for his alternative treatments.